Transverse mode: Waveguides

-Hollow metallic waveguides filled with a homogeneous, isotropic material (usually air) support TE and TM modes but not the TEM mode.
+Conductor-based transmission lines

 In coaxial cable energy is normally transported in the fundamental TEM mode.
 The TEM mode is also usually assumed for most other electrical conductor line formats as well.
 This is mostly an accurate assumption, but a major exception is microstrip which has a significant longitudinal component to the propagated wave due to the inhomogeneity at the boundary of the dielectric substrate below the conductor and the air above it.

+Inhomogeneity also occurs at connectors or bends in a coaxial cable.
+Non-TEM modes created by connectors are usually negligible unless the signal has a high enough frequency.
+This is referred to as maximum extraneous-mode-free operation or simply mode-free operation frequency of the connector.

 In an optical fiber or other dielectric waveguide, modes are generally of the hybrid type.

+Waveguides

+Hollow metallic waveguides filled with a homogeneous, isotropic material (usually air) support TE and TM modes but not the TEM mode.

 In rectangular waveguides, rectangular mode numbers are designated by two suffix numbers attached to the mode type, such as TEmn or TMmn, where m is the number of half-wave patterns across the width of the waveguide and n is the number of half-wave patterns across the height of the waveguide.
 In circular waveguides, circular modes exist and here m is the number of full-wave patterns along the circumference and n is the number of half-wave patterns along the diameter.